ciscoconfparse.CiscoConfParse Object

 Warning

-If you modify a configuration after parsing it with CiscoConfParse, you must call commit() or atomic() before searching the configuration again with methods such as find_objects() or find_lines().
+If you modify a configuration after parsing it with CiscoConfParse, you must call commit() or atomic() before searching the configuration again with methods such as find_objects().
 Failure to call commit() or atomic() on config modifications could lead to unexpected search results.

 See also